Central SC VHF Simplex Net

 https://w4cae.com/wp-content/uploads/2024/01/OPTIONAL-Simplex-Net-BLANK-FORM-for-Check-Ins.docx

-Central SC CARC Simplex Check In Areas
+Central SC VHF Simplex Check In Areas

-Central SC CARC Simplex Readability Summary
+Central SC VHF Simplex Readability Summary – Example

 https://w4cae.com/wp-content/uploads/2023/11/VHF-UHF-FREQ-LIST-110823-1-1.doc